 8. Know the birds that are frequent in the place where you plan to put the bird feeder

 You won’t attract birds that are not already present in your area.
-So, it’s a good idea to spend some time to see what type of birds are common in the area.
+So, it’s a good idea to spend some time to see what types of birds are common in the area.
 Some of them will be around continuously, while others will pass by occasionally while moving around and looking for food.
 And others will simply never visit your bird feeder.
 Find out what kind of species are present in your area by visiting your local ornithology website.
 Once you know which species are likely to visit your bird feeder, the next step is to choose the right design.
 If there’s a lot of species around your area, it’s a good idea to put more than one feeder, to cover the tastes of different birds.

 9. Birds have other needs too